Special Needs Programme

 P.1 to F.6

-To understand the effects of environmental pollution, recognise the importance of preserving resources and environmental protection
+To understand the effects of environmental pollution, recognize the importance of preserving resources and environmental protection

-There are 4 units for students with severe intellectual disabilities:
+There are 4 units for students with severe grade intellectual disabilities:

 Theme Main Topics